telerik/reporting-docs/embedding-reports/display-reports-in-applications/wpf-application/customizing/how-to-use-rounded-corners.md

 ---
 title: Using Rounded Corners
 page_title: Set Rounded Corners in the WPF Report Viewer
-description: "Learn how to change the corner radisu of the WPF Report Viewer in Telerik Reporting."
+description: "Learn how to change the corner radius of the WPF Report Viewer in Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/customizing/how-to-use-rounded-corners
 tags: how,to,use,rounded,corners,border,radius
 published: True